dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 		apply "/java.xslt" output "generated-tests/java"
 		report  "report/testcoverage.xml"

-Keyword `traced` is needed to mark the oracle calls relevant for the requirement coverage.

-##Step 20.
+##Step 19.
 Breaking dependency of the oracle from the strategy

 Current oracle implementation refers to the property values defined in the strategy.
 Its interface can be changed so that the oracle which is converted to a java class can be used without the strategy context.